scummvm/scummvm/doc/docportal/settings/engine.rst

 **********

 Use original save/load screens
-	Use the original save/load screens instead of the ScummVM ones
+	Uses the original save and load screens instead of the ScummVM ones.

 	*originalsaveload*

 .. _bright:

 Use bright palette mode
-	Display graphics using the game's bright palette
+	Displays graphics using the game's bright palette.

 	*bright_palette*